PythonBiellaGroup/Bear/CONTRIBUTING.md

 2. Create a new branch for example: `develop`
 3. Install the libraries (we suggest to use poetry): `poetry install --with dev` .
 This command will create a .venv inside the project folder with all the dependencies updated.
 4. Then you can start modifying the files inside the folder.
 5. If you want to test if everything it's working you have to `cookiecutter` the project, you can do it by using just or Makefile with the command: `make bake-test` or `just bake-test`.
-This function can generate a test project called **testone** inside the project folder, you can use `code testone` to open the project in a new vscode window and check if it's working.
+This function can generate a test project called **testone** inside the project folder, if vscode is not automatically open, you can use `code testone` to open the project in a new vscode window and check if it's working.
 6. After you modify something in testone project unfortunately you need to copy and paste the updates inside the `cookiecutter.directory_name`.
 7. After you updated everything remember to create a pull request from your github project to the original project so we can review the modifications and update the public code.